Master of Nursing Practice (Nurse Practitioner)

 Students should be engaged in practice for their clinical domain as a registered nurse or midwife on at least a half-time basis while undertaking the Nurse Practitioner sequence of core units of study.
 During the course, evidence of role extension must be maintained as specified by the NMBA, for endorsement as a Nurse Practitioner.

-The Master of Nursing Practice (Nurse Practitioner) comprises 12 credit points (cp) and normally may be taken over either a minimum of 2 years or up to 4 years part time study.
+To complete the Master of Nursing Practice (Nurse Practitioner) students must attain 12 credit points and may be taken over either a minimum of 2 years or up to 4 years part time study.